Peru president to face impeachment vote after top court denies delay request

 "In light of the statements made by the main leaders and congressional benches that they will not support the (motion) the risk of this happening has weakened," she said.

+A spokesman for the largest party, center-right Accion Popular, which has 25 votes, said it would wait for Vizcarra's defense before making a decision.

+An Ipsos poll released this week suggested 79% of Peruvians wanted Vizcarra to complete his term, which expires in July 2021.

-(Reporting by Marco Aquino; Writing by Aislinn Laing; Editing by Aurora Ellis)
+(Reporting by Marco Aquino; Writing by Aislinn Laing; Editing by Aurora Ellis and Diane Craft)

 ((aislinn.laing@thomsonreuters.com; +56 998188538Reuters Messaging: aislinn.laing.thomsonreuters.com@reuters.net))